Chubek/rusty-ml/README.md

 #Codes

 Every snippet of code is in the "Codes" branch.
 So the master branch is empty.
-The blog is housed on the "blog" branch.
+The blog is housed in the "blog" branch.